Thyroid disease: Pregnancy

 There are many changes to the body during pregnancy.
 One of the major changes to help with the development of the fetus is the production of human chorionic gonadotropin (hCG).
 This hormone, produced by the placenta, has similar structure to TSH and can bind to the maternal TSH receptor to produce thyroid hormone.
 During pregnancy, there is also an increase in estrogen which causes the mother to produce more thyroxine binding globulin, which is what carries most of the thyroid hormone in the blood.
 These normal hormonal changes often make pregnancy look like a hyperthyroid state but may be within the normal range for pregnancy, so it necessary to use trimester specific ranges for TSH and free T4.
-True hyperthyroidism in pregnancy is most often caused by an autoimmune mechanism from Grave's Disease.
+True hyperthyroidism in pregnancy is most often caused by an autoimmune mechanism from Graves' Disease.
 New diagnosis of hypothyroidism in pregnancy is rare because hypothyroidism often makes it difficult to become pregnant in the first place.
 When hypothyroidism is seen in pregnancy, it is often because an individual already has hypothyroidism and needs to increase their levothyroxine dose to account for the increased thyroxine binding globulin present in pregnancy.